rapido-labs/silent-assassin/README.md

     --role=projects/${PROJECT_ID}/roles/computeInstanceDelete
 ```

-After creation of service-account using above steps, we need to associate k8s service account that we use in the SA deployment with the GCP service account.
+After creation of the service-account using above steps, we need to associate k8s service account that we use in the SA deployment with the GCP service account.

 ```
 $ export NAMESPACE=<namespace_of_k8s_service_account>